Revealed: Why the Crown is appealing teen rapist Jayden Meyer's sentence

 Tauranga District Court Judge Christopher Harding agreed, saying a sentence of imprisonment being typical of this level of offending is "undoubtedly correct".

-His written sentencing decision did not detail how he reached a sentence of home detention besides saying he accepted the probation report and the submissions of counsel.
+His written sentencing decision did not detail how he instead reached a sentence of home detention, besides saying he accepted the probation report and the submissions of counsel.

 According to the notice of appeal, the Solicitor General was first made aware of the prosecution a day after Open Justice revealed the sentence.

-In the document, Laracy says Tauranga District Court judge Christopher Harding "did not follow orthodox sentencing methodology".
+In the document, Laracy says Judge Harding "did not follow orthodox sentencing methodology".

 "He did not specify a starting point, quantify the overall discount, or state a nominal end sentence."